Skip to main content

 Tagliatelle al Ragù

-Fresh egg pasta ribbons with slow-cooked meat sauce, the classic Bolognese-Romagna dish beloved in San Marino.
-Homemade tagliatelle paired with rich ragù of beef, pork, tomatoes, wine, and aromatics cooked for hours.
-Finished with Parmigiano-Reggiano.
-Represents Italian pasta perfection.
+Fresh egg-pasta ribbons under slow-cooked meat sauce, the Bolognese-Romagna classic that San Marino has made its own.
+Homemade tagliatelle meets a ragù of beef, pork, tomatoes, wine, and aromatics cooked down over hours, then a dusting of Parmigiano-Reggiano.
+This is Italian pasta at its best.

 Allergens: